 Systems of Innovation

-- Very frequent pace of change
+- The very frequent pace of change

-- Ambiguous and dynamic process
+- An ambiguous and dynamic process

-- 6 months – 3 year life span
+- 6 months – 3-year life span

 - Investment as an expense